clinto-bean/task-cli/README.md

 ## Usage

+To use this CLI tool, simply clone the repository and either compile the program using Go build or alternatively run it using go run.

+## Commands

 `add` - Typing "Add {description}" will add a task to the database

 `show` - Typing "Show all" will display all tasks, "Show complete" will show all complete tasks, "Show incomplete" will show all incomplete tasks, and "Show {id}" will show a specific task